santoshpanda1995/portfolio/README.md

 * Invited as a resource person to present a talk during the "Machine Learning" workshop organized by Sambalpur University, Jyotivihar, Burla (2024).
-* Invited as resource persons for a 3-day workshop on "MATLAB and its applications in mathematics" sponsored by OHEPEE-IDP and organized by North Odisha University (now Maharaja Sriram Chandra Bhanjadeo University).
+* Invited as resource persons for a 3-day workshop on "MATLAB and its applications in mathematics" sponsored by OHEPEE-IDP was organized by North Odisha University (now Maharaja Sriram Chandra Bhanjadeo University).
 (2024).
 * Guest Speaker in IEEE GRSS Summer School on "Digital Agricultural Technologies (DATs)" held at Hyatt Hyderabad Gachibowli, Hyderabad, Telangana (2023).